swatson-phillips/GT-CS-3312-SampleRepo/feedback/IterationPlanFeedback.md

   * Make sure to include: Table 2.
 Project Specific Deliverables, Table 4.
 Stretch Goals, Table 5.
 Future Work
   * Make sure to remove instructional text.
   * Make sure to pick a license for your software
+  * Make sure to have someone proofread the entire document after it is completed.

 * Make sure to follow the template for the cover page.
 You need to include your client information along with your instructor information and acknowledgment area.